 The Necessity of Salvation

 What you believe about God asserts your salvation.
 The Bible tells us that without faith, no one can be saved (Hebrews 11: 6).
 Your confidence in God is a spiritual force that overcomes tremendous opposition.
-Salvation gives you authority over any and all circumstances of life.
+Salvation gives you authority over all of life’s circumstances.
 If you believe it, nothing can prevail against you.

 God wants to save you from everything, not just from hell.
-But before you can be wholly saved you must have absolute faith in God.
+But before you receive salvation you must have absolute faith in God.
 Salvation is about having confidence in God.
-Abraham believed God, and God called him righteous (Romans 4:3).
+Abraham believed in God, and God called him righteous (Romans 4:3).
 Salvation does not come through the law; it is the gift of God.
-The law was given through Moses, but grace and truth came through Jesus Christ (John 1:17).
+God gave the law through Moses, but grace and truth came through Jesus Christ (John 1:17).
 For by grace we are saved through faith (Ephesians 2:8-9).